astroband/astrograph/README.md

 # TODO

+7. Remove SQL from ingest
 2. Data fields in account results + watch
 3. Abstraction over dataloader
-3. Fast rewind to last ledger
+3. Fast rewind to last ledger - ?
 4. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
-5. Monitor account deletion.
+5. Monitor entity deletion.
 6. Proper error handling
-7. Remove SQL from ingest